safchain/baloum/README.md

-# UseBPF - userspace eBPF virtual machine
+# Baloum - userspace eBPF virtual machine

-UseBPF is a eBPF virtual machine which runs in userspace.
+Baloum is a eBPF virtual machine which runs in userspace.
 The goal is to provide a userspace environment for eBPF which can be used as a unit test platform for eBPF.